 The day after the office window installation was complete, Andy took some little trucks and ‘people’ into the office to play with them on the new windowsill.
 As I watched him line up his vehicles and people at that new window, looking out every once in a while when a car or truck went by, I made some wishes.

 I wished that Andy and Ben would always look through windows and see possibilities.
 I wished they would be surrounded by window openers, people who focus on their strengths, and want the best for them.
 I wished they would be brave enough to try new things, and when they do, that they will have friends to walk with them.
 I wished they will be the kind of people who open windows for others.
 And I wished they could see themselves through the same window I see them; the one where they are capable, kind, and brave, supported, and loved beyond measure.

 Elizabeth is a certified professional Leadership Coach, and the owner of Critchley Coaching.
 She is the founder and president of the Canadian charity, RDL Building Hope Society.
 She works with corporations, non-profits and the public sector, providing leadership coaching.
-She creates and facilitates custom workshops for all sizes of groups.
-She has expertise in facilitating Strategic Plans for organizations and for conducting leadership reviews.
-Contact Elizabeth to learn how helping others helps us all.
+She creates and facilitates custom workshops for all sizes of groups and has expertise in facilitating Strategic Plans for organizations.
+Contact Elizabeth to learn how to find out how to open windows.